Henryk07/NUS/README.md

-# NUS
+# NUS ESP3201

-#for Machine Learning Purpose and testing as well.
-#everything will appear, just relax and try to fix it
+for Machine Learning Purpose and testing as well.
+Everything will appear, just relax and try to fix it

-## live is live
+live is live

-#no matter what kinds of live that is
-#still your live
-#try to enjoy it, or it will help you to do so
+no matter what kinds of live that is still your live, just try to enjoy it, or it will help you to do so

-## Run instruction
+# Run instruction

 ### For ANN assignment